Pastoral Greenhouse Gas Research Consortium

 The Pastoral Greenhouse Gas Research Consortium (PGGRC) carries out research to find methods of reducing greenhouse gas emissions from livestock.
 The consortium, established in 2004, has a Memorandum of Understanding with the New Zealand Government.

-Almost half of the greenhouse gas emissions in New Zealand are due to agriculture and since the New Zealand government has signed and ratified the Kyoto Protocol methods are being sought to seek a reduction of these emissions.
+As of 2023, half of the greenhouse gas emissions in New Zealand are due to agriculture.

+The New Zealand government signed and ratified the Kyoto Protocol and methods have being sought to seek a reduction of these emissions.

 In 2003 the Government attempted to impose an Agricultural emissions research levy on farmers to fund research into agricultural emissions reduction but it proved to be unpopular and the proposal was abandoned.
 The PGGRC is an alternative method of addressing agricultural emissions.

-An independent review in 2006 found that the PGGRC was producing world-leading research and is excellent value for money.

 Partners

 The partners in the consortium are: